Nonprofit, Small Business, & Commercial Tenant

 The Hawaii Green Infrastructure Authority (HGIA) is thrilled to announce the release of an additional $18 million in Green Energy Market Securitization loan capital to finance nonprofits, small businesses, rural health centers, and Hawaii’s underserved ratepayers.

-Once the single-submission period closes, any remaining funds will be made available on a first-come, first-served basis.
-Starting Monday, January 12, 2026, applicants may submit multiple applications, which will be reviewed in the order completed applications (including all required documents) are received, until all remaining funds have been committed.
+Remaining funds will be made available on a first-come, first-served basis.
+Applications will be reviewed in the order completed applications (including all required documents) are received, until all remaining funds have been committed.

 For new construction projects, upon loan approval, HGIA will work with you to coordinate the timing of the loan funding.